 National budget averages

 |Utilities (water, power, garbage collection)||8%|

 |Medical and health care||6%|

 |Personal, debt payments, misc.||12%|

 Consider these as guidelines and expect your own personal budget will vary, but if the difference is huge, ask yourself why and if you might be better off cutting back in some areas.
-For example, you may live in an area where rent is super expensive, so that category may be more like 35 percent of your net income.
-But if your housing costs are more than 50 percent of your net income, you may need to look into making some living changes, such as getting a roommate or moving to a less-expensive place -- likewise, if your transportation costs are 30 percent of your net income.
-Realize that if you don't do something to change things, you may have to cut back elsewhere.
+For example, you may live in an area where rent is very expensive, so that category may be more like 35% of your net income.
+But if your housing costs are more than 50% of your net income, you may need to look into making some living changes, such as getting a roommate or moving to a less-expensive place -- likewise, if your transportation costs are 30% of your net income.
+Understand that if you don't do something to change things, you may have to cut back elsewhere.

-The goal of a spending plan is to enable you to make conscious decisions about where your money is spent and in the process help you attain your financial and personal goals.
-Once you have a workable spending plan in place, the second thing I want you to do is include paying off your credit card debt over the next two years (approximately $790 per month) in the plan.
+The goal of a spending plan is to enable you to make conscious decisions about where your money is spent and in the process help you reach your financial and personal goals.
+Once you have a workable spending plan in place, the 2nd thing I want you to do is include paying off your credit card debt over the next 2 years (approximately $790 per month) in the plan.
 Do this while also setting aside some money in an emergency savings account.
-You will likely need to make adjustments to one or more other categories in order to accomplish this, but a short-term sacrifice will be worth it in the end.
+You will likely need to make adjustments to 1 or more other categories in order to accomplish this, but a short-term sacrifice will be worth it in the end.

 Ask the adviser

 To ask a question of the Debt Adviser, go to the "Ask the Experts" page and select "Debt" as the topic.
 Read more Debt Adviser columns and more stories about debt management.